Sjhunt93/IAP-2019-2020/Tutorials/Part 1/8 - Loops.md

 2. the **do-while** loop.
 3. the **for** loop

+# change this next year to use the stop CC button instead of the modwheel

 ## While
 In previous sessions the large majority of exercises have employed a ‘never-ending’ while(true) loop.
 Last week we learned that it was possible to control the number of times the loop cycled with a condition in place of the true keyword.